• Skip to main content

 Wellington

-While Auckland may be New Zealand’s biggest city, the capital of Wellington might well be the country’s biggest surprise.
-Hemmed into the eastern fringes of a harbour-side peninsula by mountain, Wellington sports, much like Auckland, a spectacular geographic location that begs for further exploration.
+Auckland may be New Zealand’s biggest city.
+But Wellington might well be the country’s biggest surprise.
+New Zealand’s capital city is hemmed into the eastern fringes of a harbour-side peninsula by mountain.
+Much like Auckland, Wellington sports a spectacular geographic location.
+And it begs for exploration.

 Wellington, New Zealand